alces-software/knowledgebase/docs/source/base/01-master.rst

 Manual Setup
 ------------

-- Run a minimal CentOS installation on the system (this can be performed manually or via an automated install service if you have one setup)
+- Run a minimal CentOS installation on the system; this can be performed manually or via an automated install service if you have one already setup
 - It is recommended to update the packages on the system for any bug fixes and patches that may have been introduced to core packages::

     yum -y update

-.. note:: If kickstarting OS installs on many nodes it is worth considering a :ref:`local mirror repository <deploy-repo>` for the OS image and packages so that all nodes aren't trying to connect to the internet at the same time.
+.. note:: If using kickstart OS installation on many nodes it is worth considering a :ref:`local mirror repository <deploy-repo>` for the OS image and packages so that all nodes receive an equivalent software installation, and aren't trying to connect to the internet at the same time.

 - Disable and stop NetworkManager::